DecipherNow/workshops/training/2. Grey Matter Installation/Grey Matter Installation Training.md

 We're now going to add another Helm repository, this time for Grey Matter itself, and use it to install the latest release.

-You will need your Docker registry username and password again.
+You will need your Nexus email and password again.

 ``` bash
 sudo helm repo add decipher https://nexus.production.deciphernow.com/repository/helm-hosted --username 'YOUR USERNAME' --password 'YOUR PASSWORD'